xryanglab/xtail/README.md

 # VERSION

-1.1.5
+1.2.0

 # Authors

-Zhengtao Xiao, Qin Zou, Yu Liu and Xuerui Yang
+Zhengtao Xiao

 # DESCRIPTION

-The purpose of this package is to identify the genes undergoing differential translation across two conditions with ribosome profiling data.
+The xtail package is designed to identify genes exhibiting differential translation between two experimental conditions by simultaneously analyzing changes in RNA-seq and ribo-seq data.
+The estimation of changes in read counts are performed using the DESeq2 package.
-​

 # REQUIREMENTS

 * R >= 3.2